The Hidden Costs of Buying an Older Flat

 These towns often have town centres which feature established amenities.
 Additionally, they often benefit from existing infrastructure such as MRT stations or bus networks.
 The culmination of these conveniences makes these estates attractive to homebuyers of all age groups and demographics.

-Table 1: Town With At Least 300 Older Flats Resold In the first 9 months 2024
+Table 1: Towns With At Least 300 Older Flats Resold In the First Nine Months of 2024

 A Growing Number of Older Flats